 Over time child can develop new ways of behaving in a safe secure context

-The responsibility to change the cycle must lie with adult, after all the way that the cycle can change relies on someone managing emotions and making choices about behaviour, which is sometimes more than a child or young person can manage.
+The responsibility to change the cycle must lie with an adult, after all the way that the cycle can change relies on someone managing emotions and making choices about behaviour, which is sometimes more than a child or young person can manage.
 In fact not having strategies to articulate or manage emotions may well be the very reason why they are behaving in a way that is challenging.

 Teachers & Parents